0x8e5afe/pwnsheet/README.md

 - Use the Reset button to start a fresh assessment

 ### 4. Copy Commands
-- Hover over any code block to reveal the copy button
+- Simply highlight the piece of code in a snippet to copy it
-- Comments (lines starting with `#`) are automatically stripped when copying
-- Code blocks highlight when selected for parameter filtering

 ## 🏗️ Project Structure